nathan-rice/Constraints/README.rst

 Constraints provides flexible validation tools for a variety of circumstances.
 All validation in constraints is done by type checking.
-Constraints provides a special abstract base class (:class:`constraints.types.Constraints`) which facilitates on the fly construction of validation types.
-Constraints also provides a special class (:class:`constraints.proxy.Symbol`) which can be used to generate natural, easy to read constraint expressions.
+Constraints provides a special abstract base class (Constraints) which facilitates on the fly construction of validation types.
+Constraints also provides a special class (Symbol) which can be used to generate natural, easy to read constraint expressions.

 for example::